chiefpansancolt/package-builder.chiefpansancolt.dev/src/pages/docs/how-to-contribute.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Simplecov Material Code of Conduct](https://github.com/chiefpansancolt/package-builder/blob/main/.github/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Package Builder Code of Conduct](https://github.com/chiefpansancolt/package-builder/blob/main/.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to github@chiefpansancolt.dev.